LuckOfTheGambler/LuckOfTheGambler/README.md

 - This user is usually offline, AFK or Idle, sometimes sleeping if their movements in Pony Town are kinda odd or off.

-- This user is also socially awkward, never interacts first and may reply dryly or stupidly according to my mood (I.g.: If I just woke up or if I'm hungry).
-I usually sit around friends and could be friendly, I don't bite I swear :'(.
+- This user is also socially awkward, never interacts first and may reply dryly or stupidly according to their mood (I.g.: If they just woke up or if they're hungry).
+This user usually sit around friends and could be friendly, They don't bite I promise :'(.

-- This user belongs to multiple fandoms, and even if I may or may not cosplay them, I do like certain animes/shows/games.
+- This user belongs to multiple fandoms, and even if they may or may not cosplay them, they do like certain animes/shows/games.

-- This user likes to create OC's and pair them with a canon character, (or to Yumeship), and would never push my yumeship to be liked or favored, especially by people who I don't know.
+- This user likes to create OC's and pair them with a canon character, (or to Yumeship), and would never push their yumeship to be liked or favored, especially by people who they don't know.

 - This user does not associate themselves to the toxicity of certain fandoms because of a certain (former) bird app and its loud minority of vocal warfreaks.